 We believe that the audit evidence we have obtained in our audit is sufficient and appropriate to provide a basis for our audit opinion.

 Opinion

-In our opinion, the financial statements present fairly, in all material respects, the financial position of each of the Funds of Maple Leaf Short Duration 2016-III Flow-Through Limited Partnership as at September 16, 2016, in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Maple Leaf 2018 Flow-Through Limited Partnership as at October 18, 2018 in accordance with International Financial Reporting Standards.

 "DAVIDSON & COMPANY LLP"